TadeasKriz/tadeaskriz.github.io/_posts/2014-04-11-actual-generic-parameters-of-a-class-in-runtime.md

 }
 ```

-So I have written the following method, that resolves actual types of all generic parameters of a given class.
+So I have written the following method that resolves actual types of all generic parameters of a given class.

 ```java
 public Map<TypeVariable, Type> params(Class<?> targetClass, Class<?> cls, ParameterizedType type) {